keycloak-competence-center/keycloak-signature/SPECIFICATION.md

 - `payload`: String parameter received during calling the `/sign` endpoint.
 - `username`: Username of the user who issued the signing process
 - `credential`: Used authentication method for validating the user
+- `clientId`: Client ID in which the JWT has been issued
 - `iat`: (issued at) Unix timestamp of JWT creation
 - `iss`: (Issuer) Creater and Signer of this JWT
 - `jti`: (JWT ID) Unique identifier of this JWT